MichaelUray/muTimer/README.md

 # muTimer Library #

-This library uses the builtin Arduino millis() function.\
+This library does not use any hardware timers, it just uses the Arduino millis() function to store the start time.
-The source can be found there: https://github.com/MichaelUray/muTimer/
+You can find the source there: https://github.com/MichaelUray/muTimer/

 ## About this Library ##

 It is pretty easy to use and it consumes just a very little bit of RAM.
-This library does not use any hardware timers, it just uses the Arduino millis() function to store the start time.

 ```cpp
 #include <muTimer.h>